Crime, Policy and Social Justice

 BA L335 Criminology with Counselling Skills (Including Placement Year)

-This course is available as a full year course or as an AUTUMN term half option.
+This course is available as an AUTUMN term half option.

 Assessment items, weightings and deadlines

 ||Main exam: In-Person, Open Book, 120 minutes during Summer (Main Period)

 ||Reassessment Main exam: In-Person, Open Book, 120 minutes during September (Reassessment Period)

 - Remote, open book: Your exam will take place remotely via an online learning platform.
 You may refer to any physical or electronic materials during the exam.

 - In-person, open book: Your exam will take place on campus under invigilation.
 You may refer to any physical materials such as paper study notes or a textbook during the exam.
 Electronic devices may not be used in the exam.

 - In-person, open book (restricted): The exam will take place on campus under invigilation.
 You may refer only to specific physical materials such as a named textbook during the exam.
 Permitted materials will be specified by your department.
 Electronic devices may not be used in the exam.